garrandall/popular-music-data/tracks/all-the-places--i-will-kiss-you--aaron-hall.md

 ---
 There's so many places I wanna kiss you, baby
 I cannot begin to start
-I realize that i'm not the only man that made love to you But i'm the only man who knows how to keep you
+I realize that I'm not the only man that made love to you But I'm the only man who knows how to keep you
 Okay, baby, your body's mine, believe it, mmm
 All the, the places I will kiss you
 Oh, baby, let me kiss you (please let me kiss you) with all my love (you